Admins

 Manage Inactive Flow Versions

-You might have already noticed in the screenshot above, but another key information about flows is the number of existing versions.
+You might have already noticed in the screenshot above, but another key piece of information about flows is the number of existing versions.
 Flow Scanner not only draws your attention to how each flow you review fares against the limit, but also allows you to delete the versions you don’t need anymore with a couple of clicks.

 When purging, you can simply choose how many versions you’d like to keep.
-In most cases, you may want to keep at least one, if the need arises to revert to it, but the use cases may vary.
+In most cases, you may want to keep at least one, in case the need arises to revert to it, but the use cases may vary.
 Either way, the option is there to make use of, rather than having to do a SOQL query for one single flow’s versions!

 Agentforce Flow Scanner